Sign up for our Email Newsletter

 Exceptions to the Hague Adoption Convention Application

-Generally speaking, an adoption and immigration application regarding a child from a Hague country and temporarily present in the United States is regulated under the Hague Convention and the I-130 is not applicable.
+An adoption and immigration application for a child from a Hague country, who is temporarily present in the United States, is regulated under the Hague Convention.
+Therefore, an I-130 is not needed to petition for immigration on behalf of the child.

-Under the regulation, if the US citizen adopted the child from a Hague Adoption Convention country on or after April 1, 2008, a Form I-130 may be approved only if the citizen establishes that, at the time of the adoption,
+Under the Hague Convention, if a US citizen adopted a child from a Hague Adoption Convention country on or after April 1, 2008, a Form I-130 may be approved only if the citizen establishes that, at the time of the adoption:

-• EITHER the citizen was not habitually resident in the United States; OR
+• EITHER the citizen was not habitually residing in the United States; OR

-• The child was not habitually resident in the other Hague Adoption Convention country1.
+• The child was not habitually residing in another Hague Adoption Convention country1.

-• The Hague Adoption Convention regulation, at 8 CFR 204.303, explains when the adoptive parent are deemed to be “habitually resident” in a particular country.
+The Hague Adoption Convention regulation, at 8 CFR 204.303, explains when the adoptive parents are deemed to be “habitually resident” in a particular country.

 A U.S. citizen is deemed to be “habitually resident” in the United States if he or she is domiciled in the United States, that is, if he or she actually lives in the United States with the intent to maintain that residence for the indefinite future.